Quality Stock Screener Icon

 8. Free Cash Flow Growth

 Free Cash Flow Growth measures the increase in a business’s free cash flow, highlighting its growing ability to generate cash from operations.
-This metric is key for assessing a company’s efficiency, profitability, and financial health, indicating its potential for sustainable growth and value creation.
+This metric is key for assessing a business’s efficiency, profitability, and financial health, indicating its potential for sustainable growth and value creation.
 While Terry Smith does not explicitly highlight this as a key metric, the metric aligns with his investment philosophy which is focused on high-quality businesses with strong financial fundamentals.

 How to use the Quality Stock Screener